Airbus develops and builds ESA's ExoMars rover landing platform

 Preparation for launch in 2028

 Following the pandemic-related postponement of the mission, Airbus is working with TAS, ESA, and to prepare launch conditions for 2028.
-This includes the integration of -provided radioisotope heater units to maintain the rover’s heat and an autonomous mode designed to enable a smooth landing on Mars in 2030.
+This includes the integration of -provided radioisotope heater units to maintain the ‘s heat and an autonomous mode designed to enable a smooth on in 2030.
 The mission aims to ensure a safe landing during the planetary dust period on Mars.